However, suicide is often not about wanting to die; it’s that we cannot find a way of living.

 It is not uncommon for people with depression to regularly experience suicidal thoughts (ideation) without any plans of actually acting on them (intent).
 Talking to someone, such as a trusted friend or member of the family, or a GP or counsellor, can be an important step in supporting yourself.

 In addition, taking some self-care steps can be vitally important in helping yourself at times of crisis, particularly if you understand the factors that make things worse.
-Developing for yourself what is known as a ‘Keep Safe Plan’ could save your life.
+Developing for yourself what is known as a ‘Safety Plan’ could save your life.

 You can do this on your own, or with someone.
 It simply involves making a list of those things that can make your suicidal feelings worse (risk factors), a list of things that can lessen your suicidal feelings (protective factors), and developing a plan around those two lists for you to act on at times of crisis.